SandraBollo/assignment--fullstack-js-04-data-access/README.md

 - [x] **Query data in `apiRouter.js`**
   + access the db connection in `req.app.locals.db`

-  + for `api/jobs`
-    - use knex to query the db's `jobs` table and return data as JSON in the server's response

   + for `api/companies`
     - use knex to query the db's `companies` table and return data as JSON in the server's response